- Accessibility Requirements (overall) - 508 compliance requirements

 Accessibility training will be provided to all District staff and you should attend if you:

-We now have available several self-paced canvas courses on accessibility.
+We now have available several self-paced courses on accessibility in Canvas open to all employees and faculty.

-If you are interested in taking one of these courses please fill out the Accessibility Canvas Courses Access Request form.
+If you are interested in taking one of these courses please fill out the Accessibility Course Training Request form.